 Robotic devices are one such innovative interventions that help patients retrain themselves and recover from the damage caused by stroke.

-Here a robot with an artificial arm guides patients through a series of voluntary or machine-guided repetitive exercises.
+Here, a robot with an artificial arm guides patients through a series of voluntary or machine-guided repetitive exercises.
 Robotic therapy helps in increasing the number of task repetitions for the affected limb.
 It also helps your doctor monitor the parameters such as speed, direction, the rate of movement, and joint coordination.
+In the absence of your doctor, these devices and records can be used by a locum tenens stroke doctor so your treatment will not be halted.

 Robotic therapy could bring 10% more benefit to patients than conventional therapy.
 However, all patients may not respond to robotic therapy.
 But whoever does can show 10% more recovery than conventional therapies.
 Scientists are working towards making them more customized.